 Energy Technology has a completely digital workflow.
 To submit a manuscript to Energy Technology, follow these steps:

-- If you use the system for the first time, you will need to click on the “Create Account” link.
+If you are using the system for the first time, you will need to click on the “Create Account” link.
 If you have been an author or referee for Energy Technology (or any of Wiley′s other chemistry/materials science journals) recently, your e-mail address will already be in the database.
 In that case, just click on “Send Username/Password” on the Log In screen.
 You will receive an automatically generated e-mail providing you with the details (login and password) to access your personal homepage.

-- Once logged in, please let the system guide you through the submission process.
+Once logged in as an author, please let the system guide you through the submission process.
 Online help is available at all times.
 It is possible to exit and reenter the system without losing any information at any stage of the submission process.
 All submissions are kept strictly confidential.
 Please note that the submitting author in the Editorial Manager system must be one of the named corresponding authors in the manuscript itself.

-- If applicable, please choose a Topical Issue to which you have been invited to contribute.
+If applicable, please choose a Special Topical Issue to which you have been invited to contribute.

 3. Types of Contributions